Course registration and advising will be done on an entirely new system called Colleague Self-Service.

 How can I learn more?

-YouTube video demonstrating the use of Self-Service from the advisor's viewpoint.
+YouTube video demonstrating the use of Degree Audit in Self-Service from the advisor's viewpoint.

 A one-page list of steps faculty advisors will follow to review their advisee's course plans and authorize them to register.